ICAEW CFAB exam modules

 If you feel your exam performance may be hindered due to a health condition, disability, or specific learning difficulty (SpLD), we may be able to put access arrangements in place to support you during an exam.
-If you want to make an application for access arrangements, please read the guidance note in full.
-You will then need to complete and send an access arrangements application form (which can be downloaded below) and send this to ICAEW.
+If you would like arrangements to be in place for your ICAEW CFAB exams, your access arrangement application needs to be submitted 30 days before the exam date.
+Please do not book your exam until your arrangements have been confirmed to you.

 You can reschedule an exam provided you notify your chosen assessment centre at least 24 hours in advance.
 If you have booked an exam but are unable to attend due to illness or serious injury, you should advise the exam centre and reschedule the assessment date directly with the exam centre.

 Failure to notify the exam centre in time could affect any fee refunds to which you might be entitled.

 You will receive a reminder email 48 hours before your scheduled exam time.
 You will need to ensure that all details are accurate and if your plans have changed, you can reschedule or cancel your exam up to 24 hours before you are due to sit to be eligible for a refund.